-The financial highlights are intended to help you understand the Fund's financial performance for the period(s) indicated.
+The financial highlights are intended to help you understand a Fund's financial performance for the period(s) indicated.
 Certain information in the table reflects the financial results for a single Fund share.
-The total returns in the table represent the rate an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all distributions at net asset value).
-This information has been audited by Deloitte & Touche LLP, an independent registered public accounting firm.
-The reports of Deloitte & Touche LLP and the Fund's financial statements are incorporated herein by reference and included in the Fund's annual report, which is available upon request.
+The total returns in the table represent the rate an investor would have earned (or lost) on an investment in a Fund (assuming reinvestment of all distributions at net asset value).
+This information has been audited by KPMG LLP, an independent registered public accounting firm.
+The report of KPMG LLP and each Fund's financial statements are incorporated herein by reference and included in the Fund's annual report, which is available upon request.